 - 2Range, MPG, CO2 & chargingThe Mercedes GLA 250 e plug-in hybrid is very efficient on paper and has a generous electric range

 - 3Running costs & insuranceThe Mercedes GLA 250 e makes a lot of sense for company-car users; private buyers will have to be a bit more careful with the options list, however

 - 4Engines, drive & performanceRunning on electric power, the Mercedes GLA 250 e is quiet and refined.
 The petrol engine is a bit noisy, however

-- 6Practicality & boot space - currently readingThe Mercedes GLA 250 e is more spacious and practical than the previous version of the GLA, but some plug-in hybrid rivals offer greater versatility
+- 6Boot space, seating & practicality - currently readingThe Mercedes GLA 250 e is more spacious and practical than the previous version of the GLA, but some plug-in hybrid rivals offer greater versatility

 - 7Reliability & safety ratingThe Mercedes GLA 250 e is likely to be reliable and safe, but we've no official data on either front just yet